Apply Now

 Confidentiality

 Confidentiality is very important to many patients, particularly when it involves their Personal Health Information (PHI).
-The ICF should include who has access to their PHI, how data will be monitored, how the monitoring works, sponsor data that will be shared, and the possibility for an inspection by the IRB or the FDA.
+The ICF for clinical research should include who has access to their PHI, how data will be monitored, how the monitoring works, sponsor data that will be shared, and the possibility for an inspection by the IRB or the FDA.

 Volunteering and Withdrawal

-In any clinical study in the US the participant has the right to withdrawal at any point, even after they have signed the ICF.
+In any clinical study in the US, the participant has the right to withdrawal at any point, even after they have signed the ICF.
 In addition, the investigator has the right to withdraw the subject during the trial.
 This could be due to a variety of reasons but is most often associated with lack of compliance, awareness of better treatment options, or if the treatment is causing harm to the participant.
 This should be added to the consent form so the participant has knowledge of this possibility before the study starts.

 Compensation and Costs

 The compensation and costs section is a more detailed benefits and risks section, but only concerning the financial impacts of the study on the participant.
-Here you can outline the compensation, broken down into time points if relevant.
+Here you can outline the compensation, broken down into time points or conditions if relevant.

-In general it is not good to overcompensate, as this could be considered coercion.
+In general, it is not good to overcompensate, as this could be considered coercion.
 The ICF should give full disclosure on how the payment will work (gift cards, cash, check, snacks, etc).

 handing money to someone money transaction business deal stock photo